-Anti-inflammatory actions of vitamin D within the tumor microenvironment inflammation and immune response in various tissues.
-The VDR is expressed by most cells of the immune system, including macrophages (71,72), T cells (71,73), B cells (73), dendritic cells (74), neutrophils (75), and natural killer cells (76).
-Furthermore, immune cells express CYP27B1 and CYP24A1, thus can regulate local metabolism of 1,25(OH)2D (72,74).
+In addition to direct antiproliferative, proapoptotic effects on tumor cells, another important mechanism through which vitamin D may exert its anticancer properties is by influencing the immune microenvironment.
+It is well established that vitamin D plays important roles in regulating inflammation and immune response in various tissues.
+The VDR is expressed by most cells of the immune system, including macrophages (71, 72), T cells (71, 73), B cells (73), dendritic cells (74), neutrophils (75), and natural killer cells (76).
+Furthermore, immune cells express CYP27B1 and CYP24A1, thus can regulate local metabolism of 1,25(OH)2D (72, 74).
 However, while there is extensive research into the anti-inflammatory effects of vitamin D in various disease models, including inflammatory bowel disease (77), diet-induced obesity (36), collagen-induced arthritis (78), and chemical-induced liver toxicity (79); there is currently little information on the effects of vitamin D on total or specific subpopulations of immune cells within the normal breast microenvironment, or in the context of breast cancer.